A few helpful notes

 The ease of use

-The ease of installation and putting new software on
+The ease of installation of software

 Options to consider: